kassymart/ME405/README.md

 Instructions for Romi Robot
 ---------------
+1. **Compile and Upload Code**: Compile the project code and upload it to the Romi's microcontroller.
+Ensure there are no errors during compilation and uploading.
+2. **Initiate the Program**: Place the robot on the track and initiate the program.
-1. Calibrate IMU by rotating the Romi chassis around until it reads a value of 3 for magnetometer, accelerometer and gyroscope.
+3. **Calibrate IMU**: Rotate the Romi chassis around until the IMU sensor reads a value of 3 for the magnetometer, accelerometer, and gyroscope.
+This ensures accurate orientation data.
-2. Calibrate Romi's starting heading by swaying Romi back and forth.
+4. **Calibrate Starting Heading**: Sway the Romi back and forth to calibrate its starting heading.
+This step helps the IMU set a reference point for direction.
-3. Observe Romi's behavior as it is reading black lines on the track.
+5. **Observe Romi's Behavior**: Place Romi on the track and observe its behavior as it runs through the track.
-4. Adjust PID constants to ensure that Romi's behavior and movements are best suited for the track.
+6. **Adjust PID Constants**: Fine-tune the PID (Proportional-Integral-Derivative) constants to optimize Romi's behavior and movements for the track.
+This may involve several iterations of testing and adjustment.
-5. Adjust the IMU and make sure Romi is configured with the initial heading.
-6. Compile and upload the code onto the microcontroller.
-7. Place the robot on the track to initiate line segment program.

 Conclusion
 ---------------
-Even though Romi wasn’t able to complete the track, we were able to learn how to implement micropython on a robot using proportional-integral-derivative controls, finite state machines (FSMs), and task schedulers.
+Even though Romi wasn’t able to complete the track, we were able to learn how to implement micropython on a robot using proportional-integral-derivative control, finite state machines (FSMs), and task schedulers.
 Throughout this project, we faced and overcame various challenges, including sensor integration, real-time data processing, and motor control.
-This experience has provided us with valuable insights into robotics and has allowed us to gain practical skills in hardware interfacing, software development, and system debugging.
-The knowledge and skills we have acquired will undoubtedly be beneficial in our future engineering projects and careers.
+This experience has provided us with valuable insights into robotics programming and has allowed us to gain practical skills in hardware interfacing, software development, and system debugging.
+The knowledge and skills we have acquired here will be greatly applicable in our future engineering projects and careers.